-$$\mathbb{E}{\mathscr{D}}|\nabla f(x)|{\infty} \ge c(\log n)^2.$$
+$$\mathbb{E}{\mathscr{D}}\left[|\nabla f(x)|{\infty}\right] \ge c(\log n)^2.$$

 We call embeddings as in Theorem 1, i.e. embeddings with small expected maximum gradient, maximum gradient embeddings into distributions over trees (in what follows we will only deal with distributions over trees, so we will drop the last part of this title when referring to the embedding, without creating any ambiguity).
-The proof of the upper bound in Theorem 1 is a modification of an argument of Fakcharoenphol, Rao and Talwar [19], which is based on ideas from [3, 12].
-It uses the same stochastic decomposition of metric spaces as in [19], but it relies on properties of it which are well known to experts, yet have not been exploited in full strength in previous applications.
+The proof of the upper bound in Theorem 1 is a modification of an argument of Fakcharoenphol, Rao and Talwar [17], which is based on ideas from [3, 11].
+It uses the same stochastic decomposition of metric spaces as in [17], but it relies on properties of it which are well known to experts, yet have not been exploited in full strength in previous applications.
 The argument appears in Section 2.
-Alternative proofs of the main technical step of the proof of the upper bound in Theorem 1 can be also deduced from the results of [34] or an argument in the proof of Lemma 2.1 in [22].
-In both of these references the required inequality is deduced from an analysis of the specific stochastic decomposition of Calinescu, Karloff and Rabani [12] that was used in [19].
-Here we present a different approach, which shows that the "padding inequality" proved by Fakcharoenphol, Rao and Talwar in [19] can be used as a "black box" to yield a maximum gradient embedding, and there is no need to recall how the stochastic decomposition was originally defined.
-Our proof can be viewed as a variant of Talagrand's generic chaining method [41] which was originally developed as a tool for bounding similar quantities in the context of Gaussian processes.
-Indeed, our idea to consider maximum gradient embeddings is partially motivated by Talagrand's work.
-Moreover, our proof of the upper bound in Theorem 1 is a "decomposition into annuli" argument which is reminiscent of Talagrand's approach.
+Alternative proofs of the main technical step of the proof of Lemma 2.1 in [20].
+In both of these references the required inequality is deduced from an improved analysis of the specific stochastic decomposition of Calinescu, Karloff and Rabani [11] that was used in [17].
+Here we present a different approach, which shows that the "padding inequality" proved by Fakcharoenphol, Rao and Talwar in [17] can be used as a "black box" to yield a maximum gradient embedding, and there is no need to recall how the stochastic decomposition was originally defined.

-The heart of this paper is the lower bound in Theorem 1-we found it somewhat surprising, as there are not many natural geometric problems whose answer is such a quadratic dependence on $\log n$.
-Our proof of this lower bound is much more involved than the proof of the upper bound.
-The metrics Y_n in Theorem 1 are the diamond graphs of Newman and Rabinovich [37], which will be defined in Section 3.
-These graphs have been used as counter-examples in several embedding problems- see [10, 23, 31, 37].
-In particular, we were inspired to consider these examples by the proof in [23] of the fact that they require distortion $\Omega(\log n)$ in any probabilistic embedding into trees.
-However, our proof of the $\Omega((\log n)^2)$ lower bound in Theorem 1 is considerably more delicate than the proof in [23].
+The heart of this paper is the lower bound in Theorem 1.
+The metrics Y_n in Theorem 1 are the diamond graphs of Newman and Rabinovich [34], which will be defined in Section 3.
+These graphs have been previously used as counter-examples in several embedding problems- see [10, 21, 29, 34].
+In particular, we were inspired to consider these examples by the proof in [21] of the fact that they require distortion $\Omega(\log n)$ in any probabilistic embedding into trees.
+However, our proof of the $\Omega((\log n)^2)$ lower bound in Theorem 1 is considerably more delicate than the proof in [21].
 This proof, together with other lower bounds for maximum gradient embeddings, is presented in Section 3.